 These elected Presidents work to improve students’ experiences in a range of ways, from ensuring your course is well taught and organised, to supporting students’ wellbeing, working with clubs and societies, and campaigning on issues such as accessibility, inclusion and student safety.
 They lead the Students’ Union as full-time, paid student representatives, working for you.

 Each year a new team is voted in to replace the four Presidents from the year before.
-Elections are happening in March, and you should consider running for a position!
-As a President, you will be paid £20,600 for your year in office and will gain a wide range of skills and experience that are hard to find in a standard graduate job.
+Elections are happening in February and March, and you should consider putting yourself forward for a position!
+As a President, you will be paid for your year in office and will gain a wide range of skills and experience that are hard to find in a standard graduate job.
 You will also benefit from extensive training and development, as well as support and guidance from the permanent staff team at the Students’ Union.

 Whether you want to increase engagement in sports and societies, improve students’ academic experiences, or champion diversity, there is a position here for you.